 On Wednesday, October 3rd, 2018, the City of Pflugerville hosted an open house to listen and discuss the community's visions for the Colored Addition Subdivision and what public improvements, if any, should be completed in the area.
 Staff representatives from the Planning and Engineering Departments engaged with residents to discuss future land use goals and potential infrastructure improvements for the area.
 Preliminary land use and public infrastructure drafts created by city staff and the consultant, Halff Associates, were shown at the open house to encourage open discussion and critique.
-The land use options presented at the open house are provided below as "Option 1" and "Option 2".
+Based on feedback received at the meeting, city staff drafted another potential future land use plan which responded to the public comment gathered.
+The land use options are provided below and are intended to be utilized to better estimate the public improvements needed in the area - no zoning changes are associated with the scope of the study.